Selling a Property

 Bank costs incurred for transferring purchase funds to seller's solicitors.

 Fees payable to HM Land Registry to register property.
-These vary depending on price of property, please see the following link: Registration Services fees on gov.uk
+These vary depending on price of property.
+For more information, please visit the following link: Registration Services fees on gov.uk

 This search will be applicable if the property is situated close to an area where coal mining was previously undertaken.